Associate Professor and Division Chair

-Steven Woltering is an assistant professor in the department of Educational Psychology since September 2014 and jointly appointed with the department of Psychology.
+Steven Woltering is an associate professor in the department of Educational Psychology since September 2014 and jointly appointed with the department of Psychology and the TAMIN institute, as well as the Learning Sciences Division Chair.
 He is the director and founder of the Neurobiological lab for Learning and Development (NLD) which promotes, and educates on, the use of biometrics in social and health sciences.
 You can learn more about the NLD’s mission, research, and capability from this website: http://nld.tamu.edu

 Dr. Woltering’s interest, broadly put, is to better understand the role of self-regulation in our behavior and apply this to the field of education.
 Self-regulation refers to the ability to control your attention and emotions and this capacity is considered crucial for developing a cognitive and emotional competence.